-Clean-tech company Wattwatchers is expanding production of its award-winning measurement technology that helps better manage energy use and costs.
+Clean-tech company Wattwatchers is expanding production of its award-winning measurement technology that helps better manage their energy use and costs.

 The CEFC finance will help the Sydney-based company lift its production volumes and drive down production costs.

-While expanding its local production, Wattwatchers is also looking to expand in international markets, with pilots already under way in New Zealand the US, UK, Malaysia and the Philippines.
+While expanding its local production, Wattwatchers is also looking to expand in international markets, with pilots already under way in New Zealand, the US, UK, Malaysia and the Philippines.

 National, Innovation Fund, Renewable energy